Windows with Container

 A great way to be part of the community is by actively participating as a node in the network.

-Make sure to check out the Prepare: Setup your wallet page before continuing.
+Make sure to check out the Prepare: before continuing.
 The node setup pages assume you utilize a 2-wallet setup for extra safety.

 Docker minimum requirements: